 What Are My Investment Options?

-If you have a general idea of how you want to break down your portfolio’s asset allocation, you can choose from objective-based portfolios, which invest in different underlying funds that offer exposure to several asset-classes based on a particular risk appetite and objective.
+You can choose from objective-based portfolios, which invest in different underlying funds that offer exposure to several asset classes based on a particular risk appetite and objective.

 How Do I Withdraw Money from New Jersey’s Advisor-Sold 529 Plan?